penumbra-zone/penumbra/docs/protocol/src/crypto/tct.md

 sequences (_blocks_) of note commitments.
 The tiered commitment tree represents these triply-nested sequences as triply-nested tiers.

-The entire commitment tree consists of three tiers, each of which is 8 levels tall:
+The entire commitment tree consists of three tiers, each of which is 8 levels tall.

 - The entire commitment tree consists of a top-level [_tier_](#tiers) (which we call an _eternity_), which contains 8 nested levels of [_nodes_](#nodes);